 Mtsvadi refers to the Georgian equivalent of the shish kebab.
 It consists of marinated cubes of meat that are skewered and then grilled over an open fire.
 It’s typically made with pork, mutton, or veal, though beef can be used as well.

-To prepare, the cubes of meat are marinated in a mixture containing onion, ajika, khmeli-suneli, coriander seeds, bay leaves, pomegranate juice, and salt.
+To prepare, the cubes of meat are marinated in a mixture containing onion, ajika, coriander seeds, bay leaves, pomegranate juice, salt, and spices.
 They’re then threaded onto skewers and grilled over charcoal.
 Often, dried vine clippings are thrown into the grill to make the coals more fragrant.

 Similarly skewered and grilled meat dishes are popular throughout the Caucasus and Central Asia.
 In Russia, it’s known as shashlik.